Preventing Diabesity Through Lifestyle Changes

 Commonly lacking in individuals with Type 2 diabetes4 (as well as obese individuals in general) are several minerals critical to maintaining healthy blood sugar levels.

 • Chromium helps blood sugar enter the cells by supporting the natural function of insulin at the cell membrane.
 It assists in maintaining healthy glucose, insulin, cholesterol and HA1c5 (a protein found in the body that is an indication of how well blood sugar has performed over the last three months) levels.

 • Magnesium, a critically important mineral, improves insulin sensitivity and helps lower HA1c levels in Type 2 diabetics and in non-diabetic adults8,9.
 Not surprisingly these minerals are deficient or even missing in most American diets.
-Our diets provide the nutritional information our body translates into instructions for the genes that will either keep us healthy or make us sick.10

 • Resveratrol, notably found in red wine and the skin of red grapes, activates the SIRT1 gene which turns on other genes that directly influence insulin and fat burning11, and may be helpful for diabetics.12 It decreases inflammation in fat cells and boosts adiponectin13 (a hormone produced and secreted exclusively by adipocytes or fat cells that regulate the metabolism of lipids and glucose).

 • Green coffee berries contain polyphenols and chlorogenic acid which helps the liver metabolize sugar effectively by modulating the enzyme glucose-6-phosphatase 14, an enzyme that plays a key role in the homeostatic regulation of blood glucose levels.
 They have been shown to improve glucose tolerance, decrease cholesterol and triglycerides15 and may also be effective in controlling mildly elevated blood pressure16 which is common in diabetics.